owolfdev/nextjs-template/README.md

 🚀 **Next.js 14 Framework**: This is a basic template starter using Next.js 14.
 It offers efficient performance and fast page loading.

+📝 **MDX Support**: Write content using Markdown and embed React components within it.

 🌟 **Shadcn UI Elements**: The interface uses Shadcn UI components.
 It's designed to be responsive and user-friendly.

 🔐 **Clerk Authentication**: The template includes Clerk for secure authentication.
 It ensures safe and reliable user sign-in experiences.
 Clerk authentication exists on the clerk branch only.